-Bloomberg news Chinese staff member detained in Beijing | Law-Order
+Bloomberg News Chinese staff member detained in Beijing | Law-Order

 "Chinese citizen Ms. Fan has been detained by the Beijing National Security Bureau according to relevant Chinese law on suspicion of engaging in criminal activities that jeopardize national security," the Chinese foreign ministry said in response to a Reuters query.
 "The case is currently under investigation.
 Ms. Fan's legitimate rights have been fully ensured and her family has been notified," the ministry said.

-Fan has worked for Bloomberg since 2017 and previously worked for CNBC, CBS News, Al Jazeera and Reuters, Bloomberg reported.
-Chinese nationals working for foreign media outlets in China are categorized as news assistants.
+Bloomberg editor-in-chief John Micklethwait and other senior editors told China-based staff that Chinese authorities had said Fan had not been detained in relation to her work, the Wall Street Journal reported, citing unnamed sources.
+Fan has been at Bloomberg since 2017 and previously worked for Reuters, as well as for CNBC, Al Jazeera, and CBS News, according to her LinkedIn profile.

-Foreign media operating in China have come under increasing pressure, and China has expelled more than a dozen foreign journalists at U.S. media organizations this year by cancelling their press credentials amid worsening relations between Beijing and Washington.
-In August, authorities in Beijing detained Cheng Lei, a China-born Australian citizen working for Chinese state-run broadcaster CGTN, on suspicion of illegal activities that endangered China's national security.
+China has expelled more than a dozen foreign journalists at U.S. media organizations this year by canceling their press credentials as its relations with Washington have worsened.
+In August, authorities in Beijing detained Cheng Lei, a China-born Australian citizen working for the Chinese state-run broadcaster CGTN, on suspicion of activities that endangered national security.

-In September, Australia helped two Australian foreign correspondents leave China after they were questioned by China's state security ministry.
+In September, the Australian government helped two Australian foreign correspondents to leave China after they were questioned by China's state security ministry.
+The Foreign Correspondents' Club of China (FCCC) in Beijing said it was very concerning to learn of Fan's detention, and seeking clarity on why she had been detained.

 - READ MORE ON: